-Finally, it is your responsibility to keep all your graded Quizzes and Midterms!
+Finally, it is your responsibility to keep all your graded Quizzes, HW, and Midterms!
 It is very important to have them in case there is any problem with your grade.
-You can check all your scores at Blackboard (http://online.utk.edu/).
+You can check all your scores at Blackboard.
 (Blackboard will be used only for scores.
-The official course page is the one given above.)
+This is the official site for the course.)